Career Advice

 Read more about becoming a veterinary technician specialist

-Through classroom and clinical instruction, the assistant becomes multi-skilled and knowledgeable in the following: front office procedures, client relations, pharmacy, examination room procedures, behavior and restraint, small animal nursing, laboratory procedures, surgical prep and recovery, radiology, and emergency response (150 hours).
+Through classroom and clinical instruction, students are trained to provide assistance in the following area of study: office procedures and client relations, pharmacy, preventative healthcare, behavior and restraint, veterinary medical terminology, anatomy and physiology, safety in the veterinary workplace, animal nursing, laboratory procedures, surgical and recovery room assistance, radiology and emergency response (254 hours).

-• Pass criminal background check and drug screen
+• Admitted students must submit to criminal background check and drug screen (additional fee).

 Credit